xmonad/xmonad/CONTRIBUTING.md

   * Follow the coding style of the module that you are making changes to (`n` spaces for indentation, where to break long type signatures, …)

   * New code should not introduce any new warnings.
-If you don't compile your changes via stack or cabal, make sure to compile with `-Wall -Werror -fno-warn-unused-do-bind -fwarn-tabs`.
+If you want to check this yourself before submitting a pull request, there is the `pedantic` flag, which is enforced in our CI.
+You can enable it by building your changes with `stack build --flag xmonad:pedantic` or `cabal build --flag pedantic`.

   * Likewise, your code should be free of [hlint] warnings; this is also enforced in our GitHub CI.